LEARN THE FUNDAMENTALS OF OUR LEAGUE

 WHAT IS YAVNEH YOUTH LEAGUE?

 Yavneh Youth League (YYL) is a shomer shabbat league run for students (boys and girls) in the North Jersey area.
 It was originally started by Yavneh Academy for its students and since, has expanded to include students of many schools.
-In 2017, we had approximately 375 players, across 29 teams in 5 divisions (Sr. Boys, Sr. Girls, Jr. Boys, Jr. Girls, Instructional).
-Players attend all local schools, including Yavneh Academy, RYNJ, Yeshivat Noam, Solomon Schechter Bergen County, Gerrard Berman Day School, Moriah, Ramaz, Ben Porat Yosef, Yeshivat He’Atid, public schools, and others.
+In 2021, we had approximately 350 players, across 28 teams in 5 divisions (Sr. Boys, Sr. Girls, Jr. Boys, Jr. Girls, Instructional).
+Players attend all local schools, including Yavneh Academy, RYNJ, Yeshivat Noam, Solomon Schechter Bergen County, Gerrard Berman Day School, Moriah, Ramaz, Ben Porat Yosef, Yeshivat He’Atid, as well public schools and others.

 WHY IS IT CALLED YAVNEH YOUTH LEAGUE?